 This session introduces Real Options and shows how it can help in running your project.
-Real Options is a decision-making process based on Financial Option Theory and Applied Psychology that can be used to manage risk.
-Applying Real Options to software development explains why many of the Agile practices are so successful.
+Real Options is a decision-making process that can be used to manage risk.

 In this video recorded during QCon London 2008, Pete Goodliffe presents two Linux-based audio products with a complete different outcome, software design making the difference.

 This presentation covers Betfair's efforts, e.g. Flywheel, that enables serving 50,000 low cost transactions per second.
 This technology has become the basis for the Tradefair financial exchange.